-Cyberloafing refers to the Behavior of employees of Dr. Sayidiman Magetan Hospital who use their working time to carry out non-work activities online, such as browsing the Internet, playing social media, or other activities that are not relevant to work (Zhong et al., 2022).
-Cyberloafing can significantly negatively impact employee performance and organizational productivity (Ngowella et al., 2022).
-Here are some indicators of Cyberloafing (Abdullah, 2021): (1) Minor Cyberloafing, (2) Serious Cyberloafing
+Cyberloafing refers to the behavior of employees of Dr. Sayidiman Magetan Hospital who use their working time to carry out non-work activities online, such as browsing the internet, playing social media, or other activities that are not relevant to work (Zhong et al., 2022).
+Cyberloafing can have a significant negative impact on employee performance and organizational productivity (Ngowella et al., 2022).
+Here are some indicators of cyberloafing by (Abdillah, 2021) (1) Minor cyberloafing (2) Serious cyberloafing